whym9/Testing-Services/Manual.md

 ## Receiving Service (receiving_service)

-Receiving Service uses HTTP server to accept data and send them further by GRPC.
+Receiving Service uses HTTP server to accept files and a GRPC client to send them over to Pcap Statistics.
 HTTP server only accepts POST requests with form name "uploadFile" and value as a file.
-Since the system as a whole is made for working with pcap files, you need to send them to this only pcap files.
+Since the system as a whole is made for working with pcap files, you need to send only pcap files.
-It needs HTTP, GRPC addresses and adress for the server that collects metrics given by Prometheus.
-For that it needs environmetnal varibales set and instructions for that are in the step-by-step instructions section below.
+It needs HTTP, GRPC addresses and adress for the Prometheus metrics.
+For that it needs environmetnal varibales, instruction for which are given in a section below.

 ## Pcap Statistics (pcap_statistics)

-Pcap Statistics accepts data and sends them over both by GRPC server and client.
-Before sending data further it needs to process it and make some statistics.
-This functionality is made explicitly for pcap files.
-So it is required to send only pcap files to this service.
+Pcap Statistics accepts pcap files by a GRPC server and sends them to Saving Service by a GRPC client.
+Before sending pcap files further it needs to process it and make statistics about: TCP, UDP, IPv4, IPv6 protocols.
-Similar to Receiving Service needs to get GRPC server and client addresses and Metrics address from environmental variables.
+GRPC server of this service needs to get the same address as a GRPC client of previous service.
+GRPC client and address for metrics should be different.
+We provide those addresses through environmental variables.

 ## Saving Service (saving_service)

-It accepts the data through GRPC server and saves them in the Database.
-Since all of the services are connected, this service gets data from Pcap Statistics, which are statistics and the files itself (exactly in this order).
+Saving Service accepts the data through GRPC server and saves them in the file system and the Database.
+It gets data from Pcap Statistics, which are statistics and the files itself (exactly in this order).
 It saves data into MySQL db.
-It also needs GRPC server address and Metrics address from environmental variables.
-Additionally, directory and dsn for saving data.
+It also needs GRPC server address (same as Pcap Statistics GRPC client) and Metrics address from environmental variables.
+Additionally, a directory and a mysql dsn for saving data.

 ## Step-by-step Instructions

 Step 1.
 Cloning repositories

-Clone files in your preferred local repositories (each of them needs separate  repository) by entering this commands in Terminal:
+Clone files in your preferred local repository by entering this commands in Terminal:

 ```
 ...:~$ git clone https://github.com/whym9/receiving_service.git